JohannBokChoy/SSS-Compression/index.md

 ## Notes

--- Many encoding method details inspired from existing compression utilities including [QOI](https://qoiformat.org/qoi-specification.pdf) and [zlib](https://datatracker.ietf.org/doc/html/rfc1950#section-2.2), but code and benchmarks are written myself on top of uwimg library
+- Many encoding method details inspired from existing compression utilities including [QOI](https://qoiformat.org/qoi-specification.pdf) and [zlib](https://datatracker.ietf.org/doc/html/rfc1950#section-2.2), but code and benchmarks are written myself on top of uwimg library

 - In order to compile and run files, add them to the CSE455 uwimg/src directory.
 Also, note that load_image and image.h have been modified to store r,g,b values as unsigned chars instead of floats from 0 to 1.0 for speed purposes.

-- Outside of real-time computer vision applications, speed-optimized image compression also has other niche use cases such as 3D Graphics where [textures can be compressed](https://en.wikipedia.org/wiki/Texture_compression) in memory if decompression can be done quicklyttps://datatracker.ietf.org/doc/html/rfc1950#section-2.2), but code is written myself on top of uwimg library

-- In order to compile and run files, add included files to the CSE455 uwimg src directory.
-Note that I modified load_image and image as well to store the values as r,g,b from 0 to 255 instead of floats from 0 to 1.0

-- Outside of real-time computer vision applications, speed-optimized image compression also has other niche use cases such as 3D Graphics where [textures can be compressed](https://en.wikipedia.org/wiki/Texture_compression) in memory if decompression can be done quickly
+- Outside of real-time computer vision applications, speed-optimized image compression also has other niche use cases such as 3D Graphics where [textures can be stored compressed](https://en.wikipedia.org/wiki/Texture_compression) in memory if decompression can be done quickly